pryv/dev-site/src/documents/sections/overview.html.md

 There are two different uses for the API:

 - Most apps will want to interact with [Pryv activity data](#activity).
-Recording and managing of activity data (events and their organization into folders and tags) is protected by [data access tokens](#data-types-token) to allow easy [sharing](#overview-sharing).
+Recording and managing of activity data (events and their organization into folders and tags) is protected by [accesses](#data-types-access) to allow easy [sharing](#overview-sharing).
-- Some apps may need to access [user account administration](#admin), which includes the management of data sharing (via data access tokens) and activity channels (in addition to the user account itself).
+- Some apps may need to access [user account administration](#admin), which includes the management of data sharing (via accesses) and activity channels (in addition to the user account itself).
 Administration is protected by personal authentication and expiring sessions.

 [TODO: add simple schema here]